 A: Yes.
 The vaccine is one key tool in tackling Covid-19.
 Care providers in north central London have done a fantastic job in reducing outbreaks of Covid through taking robust, evidence based measures.

-It’s important to remember that no vaccine is 100% effective; it takes a few weeks to build resistance and we do not know how long it will last.
+It’s important to remember that no vaccine is 100% effective.
 Whilst the vaccine should stop you becoming seriously ill and will reduce spread, it will not entirely prevent people who have been vaccinated from catching and passing on the virus to others.
 You may be developing Covid-19 without showing symptoms or you maybe asymptomatic.